SamsungSAILMontreal/ghn3/README.md

 <figure> <img src="figs/fig6.png" height="150"></figure>

-Using GHN-3 is straightforward to use as shown below with PyTorch examples.
+Our code has only a few dependencies and is easy to use as shown below with PyTorch examples.

+Please feel free to open a GitHub issue to ask questions or report bugs.
+Pull requests are also welcome.

 # Installation